-To give you an idea, spam has a salty but slightly spicy taste to it.
-Some people relate spam to a thick piece of ham or bologna, so if you like either of those, you just might like spam.
+To give you an idea, Spam has a salty but slightly spicy taste.
+Some people relate Spam to a thick piece of ham or bologna, so if you like either of those, you might like Spam.

-What makes people turn a cold should spam is its undesirable appearance.
-When you open a can of spam, you will be greeted with a big opaque blob of meat.
-However, don't just a lump of meat by its can; it may just surprise you.
+What makes people turn a cold shoulder to Spam is its undesirable appearance.
+When you open a can of Spam, you will be greeted with a big opaque blob of meat.

 How Long Does Luncheon Meat And Spam Last?

 You will find that Spam and luncheon meat don't have an expiration date but a "best-by" date.
 This means that as long as they are sealed in their can, they can be eaten safely even after their best-by date.